Gcf Of 28 And 7

 • Prime factorization of 7: 7

 Now, we identify the common prime factors and their lowest powers.
 The only common prime factor is 7, and its lowest power is 7¹.
-Therefore, the GCF(28, 7) = 7.
+Which means, the GCF(28, 7) = 7.

 This method is significantly more efficient than listing factors, especially when working with larger numbers.
 It provides a systematic approach that avoids the need to list all factors.